-1. Hydration — make sure that hydration is a priority by aiming to consume at least 2L of water every day.
+1. Hydration — make sure that hydration is a priority by aiming to consume at least 2-3L of water every day (approx. 30-40ml/kg body weight).
 Thirst is commonly misinterpreted as hunger, leading to the consumption of more food than needed, when really a glass of water may be all your body is asking for.
 If you feel that you are hungry, have a glass of water first, wait 30 minutes and see if the hunger has subsided.

-2. Exercise — even though diet is the key to losing weight, exercise also plays a role.
-So, to ensure that your body is happy and healthy, aim to move your body for at least 30 minutes most days.
+2. Exercise — even though diet is the key to losing weight, exercise also plays a role: 80% diet, 20% exercise.
+So to ensure that your body is happy and healthy, aim to move your body for at least 30 minutes most days.
 This can be a run, brisk walk or even some yoga or Pilates.
 The combination of cardiovascular exercise and resistance exercise will give the best results, as the cardiovascular exercise burns fat whereas the resistance builds muscle mass, which increases metabolism.
 Daily exercise also improves mood and increases energy and metabolism for the day.

 3. Don’t cut out foods — if weight loss is the goal, yet you are depriving yourself of your favourite foods, it won’t work.
 Rather than cutting out chocolate altogether, it is better to include a small amount and enjoy it, or rather than trying a NO carb diet, try a LOW carb diet so your body is still receiving all the key macronutrients and will be less likely to crave certain foods.